 So Jerry is forced to sit and wait.
 He has no citizenship.
 He has no papers.
 He is a man without a country.
 He has no protection.
 He has no food.
 He has no education for his children.
 He has a roof over his head only if he can scrape together $150 in a month in a country where there is no work because of his refugee status.
 Surely our churches could come to the aid of Christian families like Jerry.

 Jerry and his family have become my family.
 See story She is Your Grandmother.
 Jerry deeply loves his wife, his four children, his half-sister and his orphan foster daughter.
 He has hopes and dreams the same as you and me.
 He longs for freedom.
 He desires to work to provide for his family.
 He dreams of further education to obtain a Master’s degree in Conflict Resolution in order to make a lasting difference in the world.

 Jonathan’s story is a little different.
 When he escaped the bullets flying and the burning house, he escaped to the bush and later found work in a mining operation.
 He has been able to work the last 11 years that his brother Jerry has been in exile as a refugee.
 The same corrupt government officials and the bastard sons of his father finally found Jonathan and terrorized the mining operation killing some and kidnapping others plus set fire as well.
 Again Jonathan escaped with only his life.

 The rebels have taken over his farm in Congo where he raised a multitude of animals.
-The rebels fed the troops with Jonathan's livelihood.
+The rebels fed the troops with Jonathan’s livelihood.
 Jonathan lost his job and has been on the run ever since with his children and wife.
 The money has run out and these terrorist predators are closing in.
-He faces eviction and homelessness with zero resources in a few short days.
+With zero resources, he faces eviction and homelessness in a few short days.
 He still has Congolese citizenship and a passport but he is prohibited from gaining a visa to immigrate to freedom.